Every time I think I’ve found the one, another one comes along.

 Don’t forget to leave me some love!!

-Here I’m just going to provide some quick A/B tests with the G6 vs. various other Amp/DACS I have in studio.
+Here I’m just going to provide some quick A/B tests with the G6 vs. various other Amp/DACS I have in the studio.

 I usually spend the first couple of minutes getting the levels on each DAC the same so my impressions aren’t skewed towards one or the other based on volume (which a lot of people unknowingly do lol).
 “ZOMG IT’S LIKE SO MUCH BETTER!!”
 Nah bro the volume was higher.
 XD